ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/discrim_prompts.md

 ---

-Key questions to ask (sensitively to what client has said) include:
+Key questions to ask (sensitively to what the client has said) include:

-* do you think you have been singled out, or treated differently or experienced worse treatment than someone else?
+* do you think you have been singled out, or treated differently, or experienced worse treatment than someone else?
 If so, why?

 * do you think you have been disadvantaged in some way?
 If so, how?

 * do you think that rules, practices or ways of doing things have put you at a disadvantage?
 If so, how?

 * did something happen to make you feel that you were in an environment that was intimidating, hostile, degrading, humiliating or offensive, or that violated your dignity?

 * do you think that what has happened to you is because you have previously complained of discrimination, brought a claim of discrimination, supported someone else’s claim or been suspected of doing one of these things?
 If so, why?